solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

   thereby making it deterministic and immalleable.

 - The order of the leaf nodes matches the block's transaction order.
-  (As it unamiguously appears in the PoH construction)
+  (As it unambiguously appears in the PoH construction)

 - Succinct inclusion proofs are constructed by providing a hash path from a leaf node to the root node.
 The inclusion proof format is defined